wikimedia/integration-composer/README.md

 Then ask for review.

-The composer executable will be available on the Wikimedia Jenkins slave as /srv/deployment/integration/composer/vendor/bin/composer
+The composer executable will be available on the Wikimedia Jenkins slaves at `/srv/deployment/integration/composer/vendor/bin/composer`